dave-kennedy/clean-html/readme.md

 Type: Array
 Default: `['body', 'blockquote', 'br', 'div', 'h1', 'h2', 'h3', 'h4', 'h5', 'h6', 'head', 'hr', 'link', 'meta', 'p', 'table', 'title', 'td', 'tr']`

+### decode-entities

+Replaces HTML entities with their decoded equivalents. e.g., if `true` then `&nbsp;` will be replaced by a space character.

+Type: Boolean
+Default: `false`

 ### indent

 The string to use for indentation. e.g., a tab character or one or more spaces.